 What we recommend:

-- Avoid makeup for at least 15 days (ideally 3 weeks for mascara and eyeshadow; other products can be used again the next day if the upper eyelid is not affected).
+- Avoid makeup for at least 15 days (ideally 3 weeks for mascara and eyeshadow; other products can be resumed the next day if the eyelid is not affected).

-- Do not expose yourself to the sun without protective eyewear (minimum 15 days).
+- Do not expose yourself to the sun without protective eyewear (for a minimum of 15 days).

-- No swimming pool, sauna, or steam room for 2 to 3 weeks.
+- No swimming pools, saunas, or hammams for 2 to 3 weeks.

 - Use the prescribed eye drops to promote healing.

-- Wear your earplugs at night to avoid accidental rubbing.
+- Wear your protective shields at night to prevent accidental rubbing.

 Vision changes: what to expect?